 We believe reading at home should be a pleasurable experience for both adult and child.
 Start by reading the story books to your child and encourage them to join in on the parts they remember.

 Eventually they will take home a colour banded reading book.
 These are levelled books from a range of quality reading schemes such as Oxford Reading Tree, Rigby Stars and Bug club (books only).
 The level will be carefully selected by the adult but the choice of the book is the child’s.
 The book they take home will be an easy read to support learning that has taken place at school, developing their book language, fluency and comprehension.
 The home reading book can be changed daily by your child.
 Parents are invited to make comments in a home link book.

 We do ask that your child bring their book bag to school daily.

-Children will have a weekly visit to the school library where they can select a story book to share with you at home and half termly we hold a year R and Year 1/2 Bedtime stories evening.
+Children will have a weekly visit to the school library where they can select a story book to share with you at home and we regularly hold a year R and Year 1/2 Bedtime stories evening.
 Children and their parents/carers or other family members are welcome.

 Children will have a wide range of reading opportunities throughout the school week.

 - Whole class stories and big books stories.